Canadian football: History

+From the 1860s when the first matches were played, until the 1950s, the sport now known as Canadian football was often referred to as rugby football.
+This is evident in the names of the organizations that regulated the game, such as the Canada Rugby Union and Ontario Rugby Football Union.
+By the mid-1900s, though, the sport played in Canada bore little resemblance to the rugby of the rest of the Commonwealth, and instead looked a lot closer to the code played south of the border.
+When the CFL was formed, the name they chose was Canadian football, whilst the amateur game was still overseen by the Canadian Rugby Union.
+In 1967, the CRU finally changed its name to remove rugby, instead going by the Canadian Amateur Football Association.
+This marked the official administrative change, although newspapers and fans had begun to start calling it Canadian football as early as the 1910s when public attention to college football and later the NFL meant comparisons to the domestic game.

 Canadian football has mostly been confined to Canada, with the United States being the only other country to have hosted high-level Canadian football games.
 The CFL's controversial "South Division" as it would come to be officially known attempted to put CFL teams in the United States playing under Canadian rules in 1995.
 The Expansion was aborted after three years; the Baltimore Stallions were the most successful of the numerous Americans teams to play in the CFL, winning the 83rd Grey Cup.
-Continuing financial losses, a lack of proper Canadian football venues, a pervasive belief that the American teams were simply pawns to provide the struggling Canadian teams with expansion fee revenue, and the return of the NFL to Baltimore prompted the end of Canadian football on the American side of the border.
+Continuing financial losses, a lack of proper Canadian football venues, and the return of the NFL to Baltimore prompted the end of Canadian football on the American side of the border.

 In Atlantic Canada, the CFL hosted the Touchdown Atlantic regular season game in Nova Scotia in 2005 and New Brunswick in 2010, 2011, and 2013.
 Prince Edward Island, the smallest of the provinces, has never hosted a CFL game, but has played college football at tiers below U Sports, such as the Holland Hurricanes representing Holland College in the Atlantic Football League.
 In 2013, Newfoundland and Labrador became the last province to establish football at the minor league level, with teams playing on the Avalon Peninsula and in Labrador City.
 The province has yet to host a college or CFL game, as is the case for any of the Northern Canada territories.